Steven C. Deller

 Erin Peot is the Rural Development Outreach Specialist with University of Wisconsin-Extension Center for Community and Economic Development.
 She carries out the Wisconsin Idea by conducting applied research and educational programs that address regional food systems and value-added agriculture.
-Erin provides support for the UW-Extension’s foundational community food systems team.
-Prior to joining UW-Extension, Erin collaborated with several community partners in Brown County, Wisconsin in an effort to clean up the Fox River and Green Bay Watershed.
-Erin also served as a Peace Corps Volunteer in Kyrgyzstan, Central Asia and was a Global Development Policy Intern at Woman Thrive World Wide in Washington, DC.
+Erin served as a Peace Corps Volunteer in Kyrgyzstan, Central Asia and worked on global development policy at Woman Thrive World Wide in Washington, DC.
 Erin earned a bachelor’s degree from University of Wisconsin-Milwaukee and a master’s degree in sustainable development from SIT Graduate Institute in Vermont.

 Economic Development Specialist